1. Password Credentials

 Note that the former method is much preferred, as it contains an explicit call

-and saves the credentials.
-The form
+to store() and saves the credentials.
+The form based mechanism

 relies on form submission, which navigates the browsing context, making it difficult to

-is called after successful sign-in.
+ensure that store() is called after successful sign-in.

 Note: The credential chooser presented by the user agent could allow the user to choose